The best wake-up lights 2025: sunrise alarms tested by experts

 No extra audio inputs

-The Bodyclock Shine 300 produces a realistic sunrise effect that gently increases in intensity while shifting from red to yellow, and then white.
+The Bodyclock Shine 300 sits in the middle of Lumie's lineup of wake-up lights, and produces a realistic sunrise effect that gently increases in intensity while shifting from red to yellow, and then white.
 Older models like the Bodyclock Active 250 changed brightness in quite sudden jumps, but Lumie has honed its tech over the years to give a more natural effect that won't jar you awake.

 There's also a choice of sounds to rouse you in case the light alone doesn't do the trick.
-Some of these are rather strange (waking to the sound of a steam train is an off experience), but there are lots of calming options as well, which can gently fade in to ease you into wakefulness.
+Some of these are rather strange (waking to the sound of a steam train is an odd experience), but there are lots of calming options as well, which can gently fade in to ease you into wakefulness.
 You can also choose to wake up to an FM radio station, if you prefer.

 It's not the most sophisticated wake-up light on the market, but the Lumie Bodyclock Shine 300 will make your morning routine less stressful, at a very reasonable price.
+If you're in the UK, also take a look at the Lumie Bodyclock Luxe 750, which has a DAB radio rather than FM.

 Read our full Lumie Bodyclock Shine 300 review